 A: Yes and No. We take appointments, and we take walk-ins.
 If you have an appointment, know that you are our priority with product availability and expedience.
-However, know that we will be helping everyone in the shop.
-We use appointments to spread our customer traffic out over the day, make your visit a little shorter, and to be prepared for this or that.
-To make an appointment, please call.
-If you are walking in, please arrive at least an hour before we close so that we have time to help you.
+If the shop is not over its carrying capacity, and we have available staff, we will also take walk-ins.
+Generally speaking, walk-ins are easier to get on weekdays.
+To make an appointment, please click here.
+If you are walking in, please arrive at least two hours before we close so that we have time to help you.

 Q: Can you refit my current boots?

 A: Most likely, yes.
 In most cases we can improve the fit of your current boots.